 The first year, because of limited space in the sedan, we didn't have room to pack a large commercial pet bed for our Golden Retriever, so we brought a 2' X 3' carpet remnant that he likes.
 It packs flat, it was a piece of home and provided some softness in an all-tile condo, which was chilly at times.
 If you have room, bring your pet's bed and haul it into the hotel on the way to and from.
 It will help calm them down due to the stress of travel.

 Your snowbird contract should let you know if you need to bring your own linens and towels, but if it doesn't, find out in advance.
 Some snowbirds prefer to have their own linens, or they bring their own so their pets can sleep in bed and not potentially ruin the rental sheets.

 Our rental has two kitchen towels and two dish cloths, which would last us 1-2 days.
 So we brought our own to supplement.

 Most rentals don't provide beach towels, so purchase new ones at your destination or bring your own from home.

 Don't forget to pack scissors, a stapler, screw driver, tape, paper clips, note paper, envelopes, stamps and pens.
 No one wants to drive around looking for these items if you don't have to.

 If you are not sure about needing spare keys while away, bring them.
 It's not worth calling a locksmith if you lock your only set in your car.
 Or worrying about whether someone borrowed your car while you were away because the keys were right there in the kitchen drawer.
 Likewise if you hide your spare keys/valuables at your primary home while away, make sure you can easily figure out where you hid them!
-It may be a surprise, but your memory about these things will fade the longer you are away.
+It may be a surprise, but your memory about these things will fade the longer you are gone.